works-on-my-machine/opencv-code-server/README.md

 ### DNS Records
 Since we will be accessing code-server from browser, prepare following DNS records in your DNS server.
 Editing `/etc/hosts` file is ok too.
 (Usually `c:\windows\system32\drivers\etc\hosts` for Windows)

 I used suffix `.lan` as an example.
 It can be anything as long as you can access it.
-Nginx proxy will redirect
+Nginx proxy will redirect them to correct containers.
 ```
 127.0.0.1 opencv.lan
 127.0.0.1 novnc.lan